sorbet/sorbet/website/docs/type-assertions.md

 title: Type Assertions
 ---

-There are four ways to assert the types of expressions in Sorbet:
+There are five ways to assert the types of expressions in Sorbet:

 - `T.let(expr, Type)`
 - `T.cast(expr, Type)`
 - `T.must(expr)`
 - `T.assert_type!(expr, Type)`
+- `T.bind(self, Type)`

 > There is also `T.unsafe` which is not a "type assertion" so much as an
 > [Escape Hatch](troubleshooting.md#escape-hatches).